-Sometimes, iPhone refuses to place or connect the Call and comes up with “Call Failed” error message.
+Sometimes, iPhone refuses to place or connect Calls and comes up with “Call Failed” error message.
 You can find below the steps to fix this annoying problem on iPhone.

 Call Failed Message on iPhone

-Hence, it is recommended that you try to fix the problem by going through troubleshooting steps as provided below in the same order.
+Hence, it is recommended that you try to fix the problem by going through troubleshooting steps in the same order as provided below in this guide.

 1. Refresh Network